Bacoor: Physical

 Bacoor is strategically located at the gateway to Metro Manila.
 A sub-urban area, the city is located 5 km from Imus and 15 km southwest of Manila, on the southeastern shore of Manila Bay, at the northwest portion of the province with an area of 52.4 square kilometers.

-It is bordered to the east by Las Piñas and Muntinlupa, to the south by Dasmariñas, to the west by Kawit and Imus, and to the north by Bacoor Bay an inlet of Manila Bay.
-Bacoor is separated from Las Piñas by the Zapote River and from Imus and Kawit by Bacoor River.
+It is bordered to the east by Las Piñas and Muntinlupa, to the south by Dasmariñas, to the west by Kawit and Imus, and to the north by Bacoor Bay, an inlet of Manila Bay.
+Bacoor is separated from Las Piñas by the Zapote River and Imus and Kawit by the Bacoor River.

-Most of the city is composed of flat, formerly agricultural lands, with some areas such as the coastal barangays of Zapote, Talaba, Niog, and Panapaan lying below sea level.
-Some barangays such as Molino and Queens Row are situated on the hills that form valleys along the upstream portion of Zapote River.
+Most of the city comprises flat, formerly agricultural lands, while some areas, such as the coastal barangays of Zapote, Talaba, Niog, and Panapaan, are below sea level.
+Some barangays, such as Molino and Queens Row, are situated on the hills that form valleys along the upstream portion of the Zapote River.

 Barangays

-Bacoor is politically subdivided into 73 barangays grouped into two local electoral districts officially called Bacoor West and Bacoor East, which are represented in the city council by their respective councilors.
-However, the city government has officially abandoned such name designation for the electoral districts and has released edicts officially calling them as District 1 and District 2, respectively.
+Bacoor is politically subdivided into 47 barangays.
+These barangays are grouped into two local electoral districts, officially called Bacoor West and Bacoor East, represented in the city council by their respective councilors.
+However, the city government has officially abandoned such name designation for the electoral districts and has released edicts officially calling them District 1 and District 2, respectively.
+Each barangay consists of puroks and some have sitios.